By BoLHLNE payday loans

 Well, my fabric memory ornies arrived safe and sound at my mom’s in Texas yesterday, and she loved them.
 So now it’s safe to post the other ones I couldn’t post when I shared the Sisters Fabric Ornie the other day.

-These were made the same basic way as I made the Sisters ornie–using fabric and a vintage family photo, only with slight variations on the embellishments.
+These were made the same basic way as I made the Sisters ornie--using fabric and a vintage family photo, only with slight variations on the embellishments.

 This first one has a photo of my great grandmother and my mother, when she was a little girl.
 I love this photo of them!

-Grandma and Mom Fabric Ornie
+Mom and Grandma Fabric Memory Ornie

-This next one has a photo of my great grandmother, my Nana (Mom’s mother), and my mom again, when she was little.
-I made 3 of these–one for my mom, one for my sister, and one for me, so we’d each have one that matched.
+This next one has a photo of my great grandmother, my Nana (Mom's mother), and my mom again, when she was little.
+I made 3 of these--one for my mom, one for my sister, and one for me, so we'd each have one that matched.

-Grandma Mom Nana Ornie
+Mom Grandma Nana Fabric Ornie

 I will probably make more of these fabric memory ornies next year.
 I love how they turned out.

-Butterfly Stitches Hangtag
+Butterfly Stitches Hang Tag

 This is an altered hangtag I created for the Gingersnap Creations Stitches Challenge.
 The “stitches” could be real or faux, so we could sew…or not sew for the challenge, as long as some sort of stitches are part of the project.
 I’m also using it for the Fussy and Fancy Friday Anything But a Card Challenge.

-Butterfly Stitches Hangtag
+Butterfly Stitches Altered Art Tag

 I started by making the hangtag itself out of some cardstock scrapbook paper that I had a scrap of.
 It has some great browns, tans, turquoises and white colors, and (lucky me) it also includes faux stitching.
 So I knew it would be perfect for the challenge.